 As part of the development of a community diagnostic centre, UHCW NHS Trust has launched a respiratory diagnostics service.

-Referral for virtual monitoring of at risk suspected COVID-19 cases with pulse oximetry (formerly known as COVID Oximetry@home (virtual Ward)
+Referral for virtual monitoring of at risk suspected COVID-19 cases and those with long term respiratory conditions with pulse oximetry [formerly known as COVID Oximetry@home (virtual Ward)]

 Seborrhoeic dermatitis is an eczema affecting the eyebrows, anterior scalp, nasolabial folds, ears, axillae and groin.

 Injury from used needles and syringes found in community settings arouses much concern.